NicolasBernaerts/tasmota/teleinfo/README.md

         STGE	003A0001	:
         MSG1	PAS DE          MESSAGE         	<

-To stop streaming, you just need to stop the embedded TCP server thru tasmota console :

-    # tcp_stop
-        11:59:49.836 CMD: tcp_stop
-        11:59:49.840 TCP: Stoping TCP server
-        11:59:49.844 MQT: turenne/compteur/stat/RESULT = {"tcp_stop":"Done"}
+Server allows only 1 concurrent connexion.
+Any new client will kill previous one.

 ## FTP server

-If you are using a build with a LittleFS partition, this firmware can run a simple FTP server.
+If you are using a build with a LittleFS partition, you can access the partition thru a very basic FTP server embedded in this firmware.

-Il allows you to connect automatically to retrieve daily and weekly energy logs.

-It is can be started thru **ftp_start** command.
+This can allow you to retrieve automatically any CSV generated file.

+Here are the commands available for this TCP server :
+  * **ftp_help** : list of available commands
+  * **ftp_status** : status of FTP server (running port or 0 if not running)
+  * **ftp_start** : start FTP server on port 21
+  * **ftp_stop** : stop FTP server

-Credentials are :
+On the client side, credentials are :
   * login : **teleinfo**
   * password : **teleinfo**